 Passive Investments In Professional Corporations and CCPCs

-There will not be grandfathering of old investments and new investments facing new punitive tax rules as originally planned.
+There will not be grandfathering of old investments with new investments facing new punitive tax rules as originally planned.
+That plan ran afoul of tax integration.
+One of the main pillars of our tax system that aims to make income the same weather earned directly or through a company.
+No special penalty allowed.

 The changes will take effect for 2019 and onwards.